mohd-afeef-badri/psd/demos/elastodynamics/fast-track-tutorials.md

 \subsection{Different time discretization}

 PSD offers different time discretization techniques for solving time dependent problems.
 For this example instead of using Newmark-$\beta$ time  discretization let us switch to more advanced Generalized-$\alpha$ one.
-This can be done by \sh{-timediscretization generalized-alpha}, so for example for a 2D problem we use:
+This can be done by \sh{-timediscretization generalized\_alpha}, so for example for a 2D problem we use:

 \begin{lstlisting}[style=BashInputStyle]
 PSD_PreProcess -dimension 2 -problem elastodynamics -dirichletconditions 1 -tractionconditions 1 \
--timediscretization generalized-alpha -postprocess uav
+-timediscretization generalized_alpha -postprocess uav
 \end{lstlisting}

 Once the step above has been performed, we solve the problem using three MPI processes, with the given mesh file \sh{bar-dynamic.msh}.